yandex-cloud/terraform-provider-yandex/website/docs/r/alb_virtual_host.html.markdown

 * `route` - (Optional) A Route resource.
 Routes are matched *in-order*.
 Be careful when adding them to the end.
 For instance, having http '/' match first makes all other routes unused.
 The structure is documented below.

+* `route_options` - (Optional) Route options for the virtual host.
+The structure is documented below.

 ---